Chapter 10 : Fights and Feuds

 Unfortunately tonight I would not be allowed to do that.

 I didn’t even know why my parents insisted on dragging me along.
-Bellatrix despised me due to who my friends were, and none of my other relatives exactly enjoyed having me around.
+Bellatrix despised me and none of my other relatives exactly enjoyed having me around.
 I was to be their source of amusement after their small talk became too dull.

 “Come along, Sirius.
 We must not be late, think of how it would reflect upon us.
 They already have a low enough opinion of this side of the family, thanks to you,” my father said while entering my room.